yehia67/documentation/the-tangle/0.1/concepts/proof-of-work.md

 This process continues until a hash is found that ends in the correct amount of 0s.

-The `nonce` field of a transaction contains a string of 27 trytes that IRI use to validate the PoW, for example:
+The `nonce` field of a transaction contains a string of 27 trytes that IRI nodes use to validate the PoW, for example:
 ```javascript
 {
 ...